perjonasam/dunderbot/README.md

 * Config is always read in memory.
 To reload the whole config in notebook, the kernel needs to be restarted, but specific fields in the config can be changed, e.g. config.input_data.source = 'Bitstamp'.
 * Good performance logger template during runtime: ```while true; do docker stats --no-stream | tee -a stats.txt; sleep 180; done```
 * Memory consumed depends on config.n_cpu and number of timesteps in data.
 As an example, n_cpu=8 and 800.000 serial timesteps consumes <5GB
+* A model is saved after training, along with some useful metadata and the essential normalization statistics.
+Any folder can be specified in loading, otherwise it will grab the latest (highest increment).
+Note that model should not be trained after loading, since not all training meta data is saved (shouldn't be a problem at all).

 # Resources
 ## RL concepts/intros